meltano/sdk/docs/CONTRIBUTING.md

-# Contributing to the Singer SDK
+# Contributing to the SDK

 ## Local Developer Setup